Target365/sdk-for-python/USERGUIDE.md

 ### Create a Strex payment transaction
 This example creates a 1 NOK Strex payment transaction that the end user will confirm by replying "OK" to an SMS from Strex.
+You can use message_prefix and message_suffix custom properties to influence the start and end of the SMS sent by Strex.
 ```Python
 transaction = StrexTransaction()
 transaction.transactionId = str(uuid.uuid4())